arcticlimer/blog/notes/NixOS/gpu_passthrough.md

   spice server.

-  If you prefer swapping your keyboard and mouse between your host and the VM, just don't add these two properties and lauch `looking-glass-client` with the `-s no` flag.
+  If you prefer swapping your keyboard and mouse between your host and the VM, just don't add these two properties and launch `looking-glass-client` with the `-s no` flag.
   -->
   <graphics type="spice" autoport="yes">